freewilll/abridger/README.md

 Examples
 ========
-Some example extractions follow, using toy database.
+Some example extractions follow, using an example database.

 Database
 --------
-This toy database is used:
+This example database is used:
 ```
 CREATE TABLE departments (
     id INTEGER PRIMARY KEY,